sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
 * `--password="<value>"`: Password for user (default: sourcegraphsourcegraph)
 * `--username="<value>"`: Username for user (default: sourcegraph)

+### sg db add-access-token

+Create a sourcegraph access token.

+Run 'sg db add-access-token -username bob' to create an access token for the given username.
+The access token will be printed if the operation succeeds

+Flags:

+* `--feedback`: provide feedback about this command by opening up a GitHub discussion
+* `--note="<value>"`: Note attached to the token
+* `--sudo`: Set true to make a site-admin level token
+* `--username="<value>"`: Username for user (default: sourcegraph)

 ## sg migration